 Many older homes do not meet today's standards for the modern new house.
 New home requirements continue to increase in size and amenities.
-According to the National Association of Home Builders, the average newly built home has 2,300 square feet of floor space and includes three bedrooms, two bathrooms and a twocar garage.
+According to the National Association of Home Builders, the average newly built home has 2,300 square feet of floor space and includes three bedrooms, two bathrooms and a two-car garage.
 This is an increase of 53% from the average home size of 1,500 square feet in 1970, and a 130% increase from 1950, when the average new house incorporated only 1,000 square feet, with two bedrooms, one bathroom, a small living room and a kitchen.
 Also, the list of desired features in new homes today includes such amenities as great rooms, kitchen islands, spa bathrooms, his-and-hers walk-in closets, home offices, nanny suites, media rooms, data networks, and multi-car garages.
 A house that is built on the site of a teardown generally is representative of this higher-end construction.

 Buying a new home is a good investment.
-While the market is correcting from the fast and unrealistic appreciation in home/land prices - residential real estate values in conjunction with historically low interest rates in an otherwise soft economic climate has still proven to be a viable investment class.
-While no one knows where housing prices are headed - there is no doubt that over time real estate will continue to be a significant component of an individuals net worth.
+While the market often corrects from fast and unrealistic appreciation in home/land prices - residential real estate values in conjunction with historically low interest rates has still proven to be a viable investment class.
+While no one knows where housing prices are headed - over time real estate continues to be a significant component of an individuals net worth.